Sloth Myths: 11 Things You Think You Know About Sloths

 Sandflies are incredibly small, but their bites hurt and itch for days!

-Sloth myth 7 – Sloths are slow because they are intoxicated
+Myth 7 – Sloths are slow because they are intoxicated

 No, sloths are not “stoned” on leaves!
 And the fermentation process that occurs in the stomach doesn’t render them drunk either.
 There are several different factors underlying the sloths’ slowness: poor vision, predator avoidance, a low-calorie diet, specialized muscle fibers, a slow rate of digestion, and low metabolic rate.
 We explain all of these reasons in depth in this article!